HilmiZul/reChar/README.md

 # What?
-reChar will find '+' char and replace char before to Upper.
+Find '+' char and replace char before to Upper.
 And same for '-' char.

 # Before...
 * g++ 4.2.1 or later